Sport and Leisure

 Read More »

-The Football Grandstand – Abertillery.
-On Monday 12th of November 1906, at an Abertillery District Council meeting held at the offices at King Street, Abertillery, it was proposed to have a grandstand erected.
-The work on its construction was to be paid for by the Abertillery Football Club.
-The club had asked for permission to have one erected and Mr …
+The Rugby Football Grandstand – Abertillery.
+On Monday 12th of November 1906, the South Wales Gazette reported – At an Abertillery District Council meeting held at the council offices at King Street, Abertillery, it was proposed to have a grandstand erected at the park.
+The work on its construction was to be paid for by the Abertillery Rugby Football Club. …

 Read More »